A-level: AAA including Biology and Chemistry. No General Studies or Critical Thinking.

 European Baccalaureate: 80% overall, with minimum grades of 8 in Biology and Chemistry.

 The University of Leeds’ BSc Interdisciplinary Science with Foundation Year, which you apply directly to through UCAS.

 The University of Leeds' BSc Science for those that have an Arts background and wish to apply for Dentistry

 Applications from graduates.
 To apply you’ll need a 2:1 or higher in a science or healthcare-related subject.

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.

 Biomedical Admissions Test (BMAT)

-We ask all applicants to take the BioMedical Admissions Test (BMAT).
+We ask all applicants to take the BioMedical Admissions Test (BMAT) in the year of application.
 There are two sittings available: 9th September and 2nd November.
 The deadlines for registering are different and you should double check the BMAT website for full information.
-Please be aware that we will only accept the first sitting of the BMAT.
+Please be aware that in cases where BMAT results are received for one applicant from both sittings, we will only consider the first sitting of the BMAT.
 If you are a school or college student, discuss test centre options with your exams officer.
 If you’re not a school or college student, find test centres on the BMAT (Admissions Testing Service) website.